-Unlike some towns, Manti - Mayfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manti - Mayfield are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Manti - Mayfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manti - Mayfield is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Manti - Mayfield who work in teaching (13.11%), management occupations (10.71%), and office and administrative support (10.24%).

 Telecommuters are a relatively large percentage of the workforce: 11.43% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Manti - Mayfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Manti - Mayfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Manti - Mayfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Manti - Mayfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Manti - Mayfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of Manti - Mayfield are slightly better educated than the national average of 21.84% for all cities and towns, with 24.61% of adults in Manti - Mayfield having a bachelor's degree or advanced degree.
+The population of Manti - Mayfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Manti - Mayfield, 24.61% have at least a bachelor's degree.

 The per capita income in Manti - Mayfield in 2022 was $25,765, which is low income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,060 for a family of four.
 However, Manti - Mayfield contains both very wealthy and poor people as well.